phulsechinmay/rewritable-pr-comment/README.md

 # rewritable-pr-comment

-Github Action that posts a PR comment that re-writes itself on update
+Github Action that posts a PR / issue comment that re-writes itself on update

 ## Inspiration